guckstift/crispy/docs/crispy-0.3.md

 `+` which adds values or `-` which subtracts the right value from the left one.
 The result is an integer.
 The single operands can be integers, booleans or even `null`. `null` is interpreted as `0`, `true` as `1` and `false` as `0`.
-The binary expression is evaluated from left to right.
+The binary expression is evaluated from left to right and the operator is left-associative.

 A call expression is just like a call statement but evaluated to its return value.